RadialDevGroup/ombudsman/ATTENDANCE.md

 supervisor(s).
 Use your published calendar to commit to your work days and times.
 Keep it up to date.
 That is your schedule.

+If a regular 4-day work schedule is preferred, it may be possible to arrange that with management permission, provided that it does not impact the team or will delay meeting client commitments.

 ## Communication Standards